francisdb/vbsfmt/README.md

 VBScript standard formatter

-## Acknowledgements
+## Attributions

-This is a port of https://gitlab.com/PDStig/vpin-workshop-code-formatter
+This started as a port of https://gitlab.com/PDStig/vpin-workshop-code-formatter